smartcontractkit/chainlink-testing-framework/charts/besu-prysm/README.md

       # how many slots should each epoch have (lower => shorter epoch => faster finality)
       slotsPerEpoch: 4
       # how many seconds in the future should the genesis time be set (this has to be after beacon chain starts )
       delaySeconds: 20
       # how many validators should the network have
       validatorCount: 8
       # array of adddresses that should be prefunded with ETH
       preminedAddresses:
         - "f39fd6e51aad88f6f4ce6ab8827279cfffb92266"
 prysm:
   shared:
     # fee recipient for block validation
     feeRecipent: "0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266"
     # how many validators should the network have
     validators: 8
     # how many seconds should initContainers or beacon chain and validator wait for Geth to start
     gethInitTimeoutSeconds: 600
 storage:
-  # storage class to use for persistent volume that will be used to share data betwen containers
-  class: hostpath
   # size of persistent volume
   size: 2Gi
 ```

+**Important**: remember to set `networkId` both for `eth2-common` and `general` sections, as otherwise you will end up in an inconsistent state.
+You need to override `networkId` for the `eth2-common` dependency.

 # Requirements
 1. `kubectl` installed